michaelbarone/cursor-working-memory/README.md

     }
 ```

-After disabling the editer, add the following rule files to the .cursor/rules directory:
+After disabling the editer, ensure the the following rule files are in your .cursor/rules directory:
 - 010-docs-memory-knowledge-management.mdc
 - 011-docs-plan-management.mdc

->
-> #### Deprecation Notice ⚠️
->
-> Copy and rename the `.cursorrules.example` into the root directory as `.cursorrules`.  customize as needed
->
->  `.cursorrules` are deprecated and will be removed soon.
-Use the .cursor/rules files outlined above.
+If copying the .cursor/rules folder from this repo into your project, review the 002-rule-file-naming.mdc file to see the naming schemes, and remove any files that arent needed for your environment and need.  using the 004-ai-auto-create-rule.mdc you can ask the agent to create new rules for your framework, languages and other best practices you want to add.

 ## Project Setup

 update the `docs/project-context.md` with specifics for this project for things like directory structure, key frameworks and depenedencies, and best practices.

+you can do this more as the project evolves to ensure this file is always up to date.

 Shell Command: